Virginia State Route 7: Route description

-SR 7 begins downtown in the independent city of Winchester, as East Piccadilly Street at an intersection with U.S. Route 11 (US 11) and US 522, and it continues through the east end of the city, along North East Lane, National Avenue, and finally Berryville Avenue.
+SR 7 begins downtown in the independent city of Winchester, as East Piccadilly Street at an intersection of Cameron Street (Route 11/Route 522), and it continues through the east end of the city, along North East Lane, National Avenue, and finally Berryville Avenue.
 SR 7 exits the city into surrounding Frederick County, where its name changes to Berryville Pike and it becomes a four-lane highway.
-SR 7 continues across I-81 and then into Clarke County.
+SR 7 continues across the overpass of I-81 and then into Clarke County.

 SR 7 enters Clarke County from Frederick County, crossing Opequon Creek, and continues towards the town of Berryville.
-Business SR 7 (SR 7 Bus.) splits off just west of Berryville and passes through the town, while the main route bypasses the town to the north.
-Both routes cross US 340, and SR 7 Bus. rejoins SR 7 just east of the town.
+Business SR 7 splits off just west of Berryville and passes through the town, while the main route bypasses the town to the north.
+Both routes cross Route 340, and Business SR 7 rejoins SR 7 just east of the town.
 SR 7 crosses the Shenandoah River and its name changes to the Harry Flood Byrd Highway.
 SR 7 crosses the Loudoun–Clarke county line and the Appalachian Trail at the summit of Snickers Gap in the Blue Ridge Mountains.

-SR 7 descends out of the Blue Ridge Mountains and enters the rural western area of Loudoun County as the Harry Flood Byrd Highway at Snickers Gap.
+SR 7 descends out of the Blue Ridge Mountains and enters the rural western area of Loudoun County as Leesburg Pike at Snickers Gap.
 It intersects the northern end of the Snickersville Turnpike, and then it passes just north of the village of Bluemont (formerly Snickersville).
 Next SR 7 curves just south of Jefferson County, West Virginia.

-SR 7 becomes a divided, limited-access highway with a speed limit of 55 mi/h just west of the town of Round Hill, where another SR 7 Bus. splits off to serve the towns of Round Hill, Purcellville, and Hamilton, while the main road runs outside of the towns as a bypass.
-SR 7 Bus. rejoins the main road at the interchange with SR 9 in Paeonian Springs.
+SR 7 becomes a divided, limited-access highway with a speed limit of 55 mi/h just west of Round Hill, where another Business SR 7 splits off to serve the towns of Round Hill, Purcellville, and Hamilton, while the main road runs outside of the towns as a bypass.
+Business SR 7 rejoins the main road at the interchange with SR 9 in Paeonian Springs.

 SR 7 continues towards the well-developed eastern half of Loudoun County as a four-lane divided highway with some at-grade intersections, and it passes through Clarke's Gap in Catoctin Mountain.
-Another SR 7 Bus. splits off on the western side of the town of Leesburg, the county seat of Loudoun County.
-The main road continues as the Leesburg Bypass, and merges with the bypass of US 15 around the southern side of Leesburg, while the business route passes through town as Market Street.
-SR 7 Business intersects with US 15 Business (King Street) by the county courthouse in the center of Leesburg.
+Another Business SR 7 splits off on the western side of Leesburg, the county seat of Loudoun County.
+The main road continues as the Leesburg Bypass, and merges with the bypass of Route 15 around the southern side of Leesburg, while the business route passes through town as Market Street.
+SR 7 Business intersects with King Street (Business Route 15) by the county courthouse in the center of Leesburg.